 A mouth swab test for drugs is only good for one thing – testing for recent use of THC.
 An oral swab drug test won’t be positive if you smoked weed last week or ate an edible last month.
 But, if you smoked weed during your lunch break, and your employer decided to implement a mid-afternoon drug test, you might be in trouble.
 Successfully passing a mouth swab drug test won’t turn up positive.

 The important thing to remember about mouth swab drug tests is they can only confirm drug use within a short timeframe.
 Even for heavy smokers.
 Simply refraining from smoking for 24 hours significantly lowers the risk of testing positive for THC due to scientific reasons.
 Why?
 It all comes down to science.

 What is a Mouth Swab Drug Test?

 A saliva test won’t trigger positive results if you smoked weed in the distant past.
 It will only provide accurate results for the immediate past.
 If you smoked a blunt last week, in all likelihood, it’s not going to trigger a positive oral swab.
 But if you smoked a blunt over lunch, a mouth swab will pick up traces of the lingering THC molecules.

 Employers love relying on oral swabs because they are much less intrusive and technical than a urine test.
-They also love them because the price tag of a saliva test makes them more appealing than the high costs of urine analysis.
+They also like them because the price tag of a saliva test makes them more appealing than the high costs of urine analysis.

 Before you can understand how to pass a mouth swab drug test, you’ll need to grasp the underlying premise.
 Before your test, a designated collector (an employee or a third-party drug testing company), will open a new, sealed test kit.
 The kit includes a collection device, the testing chamber with a liquid solution, and a results indicator.

 They’ll ask you to open your mouth.
-Using the long collection device, which may look like a Q-tip or a spongy tongue scraper, you’ll drag the collector along your tongue at least a handful of times.
-This collects the saliva and any leftover THC molecules on the inside of your mouth.
+Using the long collection device, which may look like a Q-tip or a spongy tongue scraper.
+You’ll drag the collector along your tongue at least a handful of times.
+This method collects the saliva and any leftover THC molecules on the inside of your mouth.